New cluster algebras from old: integrability beyond Zamolodchikov periodicity: Integrable deformations of the cluster map

 In this section, we consider the deformation of a 3D periodic cluster map which arises from mutations in the cluster algebra of type $\rB_3$.
-The original cluster map in 3 dimensions has period $4=\tfrac{1}{2}(6+2)=\tfrac{1}{2}\times(\,$Coxeter number $+\,2\,)$, and our aim it to construct parameter-families of deformations of this map that result in Liouville integrable dynamics.
+The original cluster map in 3 dimensions has period $4 = \frac{1}{2}(6 + 2)$, which is $ \frac{1}{2} \times ( \text{Coxeter number} + 2 )$, and as before our aim is to construct parameter-families of deformations of this map that result in aperiodic dynamics that is Liouville integrable.
+However, in contrast to all the examples previously considered here and in \cite{hk}, for the $\rB_3$ we find that there is more than one distinct family of deformations that is integrable (in fact, precisely two distinct 1-parameter families, up to obvious equivalence via scaling transformations).